Call us: (872) 212-3118

 A person’s technical credentials will only tell you if they’re capable of getting the job done, but their work ethic is what guarantees they will do it, and, not only that, but do it to the best of their abilities.
 Someone who describes a “job well done” as going above and beyond to provide the customer with a great experience is the kind of person you want on your team: motivated, eager to learn, and customer-oriented.
 Like we mentioned before, these are not qualities you can teach someone; it has to come from them.

 In their article, Workable suggests asking questions that reveal the candidate’s personality and how they would handle various situations in the field.
+These problem-solving skills are essential to a good hire.
 Behavioral questions include:

 • Tell me about a time when you dealt with an angry customer.
 How did you handle their complaints?